rclone/rclone/docs/content/mega.md

 Mega remotes seem to get blocked (reject logins) under "heavy use".
-We haven't worked out the exact blocking rules but it seems to be related to fast paced, sucessive rclone commands.
+We haven't worked out the exact blocking rules but it seems to be related to fast paced, successive rclone commands.

 For example, executing this command 90 times in a row `rclone link remote:file` will cause the remote to become "blocked".
 This is not an